ahadjixenofontos/pres-data-intersections/PITCHME.md

 Prepare video here, starting at minute 1:50.
 Keep sound off. http://channel.nationalgeographic.com/wild/videos/chick-chase/

+I want to start by doing a little thought experiment with you.

 We're about to watch a video of gentoo penguins.
 A little bit of context, this penguin right here is the parent, and these two are the chicks.

 As we're watching, please think of a phrase or a sentence to describe what they're doing, and if you want write it on your notepad